RainingKiwi/zig151/keygen/README.md

-# Keygen: A ChaCha20 Key Generator
+# Keygen: A Secure ChaCha20 Key Generator

 ## Overview
 `keygen` is a command-line tool written in [Zig](https://ziglang.org/) that generates a binary key file (`key.key`) of a specified size using the ChaCha20 stream cipher.
-The key is derived deterministically from a user-provided password using SHA-256 hashing, making it suitable for reproducible key generation in non-production environments.
+The key and nonce are derived deterministically from a user-provided password using Argon2id, a memory-hard password hashing function, ensuring stronger resistance to brute-force attacks compared to simple hashing.

 ## Requirements
 - **Zig Compiler**: Version 0.15.1 (stable) for Windows x86_64.
 Download from [ziglang.org](https://ziglang.org/download/0.15.1/zig-x86_64-windows-0.15.1.zip).
 - **Windows**: Tested on Windows 10/11 (x86_64 architecture).
 - **Disk Space**: Enough to store the output file (up to 20GB).
+- **Memory**: Argon2 uses 64MiB of memory per key derivation (adjustable in code).

 ## Installation
 1. Download and extract `zig-x86_64-windows-0.15.1.zip` to a directory, e.g., `C:\Users\<YourUsername>\OneDrive\Desktop\zig`.